 Crochet Basket Workshop

 Join us for a morning of crochet and make your own useful basket all in the beautiful surroundings of Nottinghamshire’s finest vineyards – Hanwell Wine Estate.
-Located in our cosy Craft Barn our exceptionally talented tutor Sally Richards will introduce you to the tools and techniques of crocheting, suitable for complete beginners.
-By the end of your session you will have accomplished a beautiful handmade Crochet Basket to display on your table.
+Your workshop is located in our craft barn with our exceptionally talented tutor Sally Richards.
+She will introduce you to the tools and techniques of crocheting, suitable for complete beginners.
+By the end of your session, you will have accomplished a beautiful handmade Crochet Basket to display on your table.

 What you will learn – Magic loop start for crochet in the round, double crochet stitch, how to increase to the required size, how to create handles, and how to finish off, not to mention how to decide which hook, how to use your hook, and how to read a pattern.
 This technique is the same as that used to create amigurumi pieces, so if you’ve ever wanted to make figures or other stuffed 3D items, then this is a really good starting point.

 What is included – All tools, materials, refreshments, and a written copy of the pattern are included.

 This workshop is perfect for absolute beginners or people who want a new project.

 9.25am | Welcome with refreshments and meet tutor Sally

 Introduction to the tools, showing of techniques

 1.00pm | Time for home, depending on how quickly you work you should complete your bowl in the session.

 How we are managing COVID 19 –Your safety is important to us and we adhere to government guidelines, to read our policy – click here